Fry’s is dead, and it’s taking part of Silicon Valley culture with it

 For years, it was obvious that Fry’s was struggling to figure out what it should be in less PC-centric times.
 When it downsized its software section, it filled some of the freed-up space with knockoff fragrances.
 Even in a store notable for its eclectic offerings—on Twitter, one mourner praised Fry’s fruitcake—that seemed like a stretch.

 On an even higher level, Fry’s was a physical manifestation of a Silicon Valley that no longer exists.
-In the age when it was founded and prospered, the iconic products of the valley were, indeed, products—from Apple desktop computers to HP laser printers to Seagate hard drives.
+In the age when it was founded and prospered, the iconic products of the Valley were, indeed, products—from Apple desktop computers to HP laser printers to Seagate hard drives.
 But this century, the area’s biggest new successes, such as Google and Facebook, got huge fast because their businesses were entirely cloud-based and free to use.
 You didn’t have to go to Fry’s to get them, which severed the tight relationship between the store and the region that gave it birth.

 The Palo Alto Fry’s I habituated closed at the end of 2019, whereupon my own relationship with the company pretty much ended.
 I’ve managed to survive.
 But I’m glad I got to see Fry’s in the early to mid-1990s—back when it was about Silicon Valley’s vibrant present and future rather than a remnant of its past.